timothyb0912/blog/_posts/2022-01-29-Problems-areas-needs.md

 <!-- Why is the problems-areas-needs association helpful? -->
 Here's what I believe makes this triangular view beneficial.
-By projecting from the high dimensional list of problems, to complimentary, lower dimensional lists, we can aid our review and planning for problem-solving.
+By projecting from the high dimensional list of problems, to complementary, lower dimensional lists, we can aid our review and planning for problem-solving.
 For example, I estimate that I have more than 200 problems.
 However, I list only 12 - 30 needs, depending on how I count.